 It’s easy to understand why travellers fall in love with Bali.
-The distinct culture, traditions, temples, beaches and nightlife make Bali an ideal holiday destination.
+The distinct culture, traditions, temples, beaches, and nightlife make Bali an ideal holiday destination.
+The island is also a known yoga and wellness hotspot which is why Bali yoga retreats attract more and more visitors each year.
 Yet despite having so much to offer, a lot of people leave Bali disappointed.
 The single biggest reason for this is they didn’t choose the right area to stay in.

-The fact is each part of Bali has something special that attracts a certain type of traveller.
+The fact is each part of Bali has something special that attracts a certain type of traveler.

 If you don’t choose the right area to stay in you won’t make the most of the island.
 To help you avoid making a mistake I’ve created a short guide to the different areas of the island.
 Let’s help you plan an amazing holiday.

 Discover the Best of Bali

 Kuta and Legian are the first places that many tourists think of (and book) when they come to visit Bali.
 They are both districts of the same city.
 Kuta is located closer to the airport along a long stretch of sandy beach.
 Legian is a bit further away and slightly inland.
 Both areas have backpacker hostels through to luxury hotel, lots of places to shop and a nice long beach to relax on.
 During the day most people relax on the beach and at night the bars fill up and groups spill out onto the street and into the clubs.